achsahjoel/Exercise_opt1/README.md

 <B>Steps to run the script:</B>
 <ol>
-<li> Three hosts are needed for deployment, ssh key should be generated on the ansible machine and copied to all the machines that will be used for deployment.</li>
+<li> Atleast three hosts are needed for deployment one for each service, ssh key should be generated on the ansible machine and copied to all the machines that will be used for deployment.</li>
-<li> The ip addresses of all three hosts should be added to /etc/ansible/hosts, example hosts file is included</li>
+<li> The ip addresses of all hosts should be added to /etc/ansible/hosts asper the requirements, example hosts file is included in the repo</li>
 <li> All the files included in the repository should be available in the same directory.</li>
 <li> final.yml is run using ansible-playbook final.yml ---this deploys apache, apache tomcat & redis in the machines as defined in the hosts file.</li>
 <li> To test if all the servers deployed and the service status, ./ping.sh should be executed on the machine with ansible installed.</li>